CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 # Learning the permiability field in a Darcy flow

 In this example we hope to illustrate function learning.
 One may wish to use function learning in cases where the underlying parameter of interest is actual a finite-dimensional approximation (e.g. spatial discretization) of some "true" function.
-Treating such an object directly will lead to increasingly high-dimensional learning problems as the spatial resolution is increased, resulting in poor computational scaling and increasingly ill-posed inverse problems.
-Treating the object as a discretized function from a function space, one can learn coefficients not in the standard basis, but instead in a basis of this function space, it is commonly the case that functions will have relatively low effective dimension, and will be depend only on the spatial discretization due to discretization error, that should vanish as resolution is increased.
+Treating the discretization as just random samples at evaluation points, leads to increasingly high-dimensional learning problems as the spatial resolution is increased, thus giving poor computational scaling and increasingly ill-posed inverse problems.
+Treating the object as a discretized function from a function space, one can learn coefficients instead in a basis of this function space, it is commonly the case that functions will have relatively low effective dimension in this space, and the dependence on the spatial discretization only arises in the discretization error, which vanishes as resolution is increased.

-We will solve for an unknown permeability field ``\kappa`` governing the velocity of a Darcy flow on a square 2D domain.
+We will solve for an unknown permeability field ``\kappa`` governing the velocity of a [Darcy flow](https://en.wikipedia.org/wiki/Darcy%27s_law) on a square 2D domain.
 To learn about the permeability we shall take few pointwise measurements of the solved velocity field within the domain.
 The forward solver is a simple finite difference scheme taken and modified from code [here](https://github.com/Zhengyu-Huang/InverseProblems.jl/blob/master/Fluid/Darcy-2D.jl).

 ## Walkthrough of the code

-First we load standard packages
+First we load standard packages,

 ```julia
 using LinearAlgebra